 Laminectomy

-Under a dissecting microscope, locate the caudal portion of the T12 lamina that overlaps the rostral portion of T13, position the tip of the rongeurs underneath, and gently start removing pieces of lamina (Fig. 2E).
-Be careful not to push rongeurs too far underneath when making cuts, as it may damage the dura mater and/or spinal cord itself.
+Locate the caudal portion of the T12 lamina that overlaps the rostral portion of T13, position the tip of the rongeurs underneath, and gently start removing pieces of lamina (Fig. 2G).

-NOTE: Use forceps to grip the spinous process of each lamina to maintain stability and to gently “lift” the plates during each cut with the rongeurs (Fig. 2E)
+NOTE: Use forceps to grip the spinous process of each lamina to maintain stability and to gently “lift” the plates during each cut with the rongeurs (Fig. 2G).
+When sliding the tip of the rongeurs underneath the lamina, maintain outward pressure away from the spinal cord to minimize potential damage.

+CAUTION: Be careful not to push rongeurs too far underneath when making cuts, as it may damage the dura mater and/or spinal cord itself.

 Moving from one side to the other, continue cutting away pieces of bone from the T12 lamina until there is enough room to extend the cut into the midline of the process, exposing the spinal cord, with a hole approximately 5mm across.
-(Fig. 2F)
+(Fig. 2H)

+NOTE: Removal of bone from the spinal column can result in bleeding that can reduce visibility during the procedure.
+Use cotton swabs or rolled kimwipes (Supp.
+Fig. 1B) to manage this while performing the laminectomy.

-Work the rongeurs underneath the lamina on either side and then clear an even channel to the cranial portion of T12.
+Work the rongeurs underneath the lamina on either side and then clear an even channel to the cranial portion of T12 (Fig. 2I).

-NOTE: The spinal cord should become visible as you remove pieces of the laminar plate for each spinal segment.
+NOTE: The spinal cord will become visible as pieces of the laminar plate are removed for each spinal segment.

 Repeat steps 5.1 to 5.3 to remove both T11 and T10.
-(Fig. 2G)

-Continue laminectomy, making sure to maintain even cuts on both sides as you move rostrally up to T9 (Fig. 2G).
+Continue laminectomy, maintaining even cuts on both sides moving rostrally up to T9 (Fig. 2J).

-NOTE: For contusion SCI procedures, the lamina above the desired spinal cord segment/segments needs to be cleared wide enough to allow for the use of a contusion injury device (see widened area in the middle of Fig. 2H).
+NOTE: For contusion SCI procedures (see REPRESENTATIVE RESULTS section), the lamina above the desired spinal cord segment/segments needs to be cleared wide enough to allow for the use of a contusion injury device (see widened area in the middle of Fig. 2K).
 For drug delivery, the laminectomy can be just wide enough to visualize application of desired compound.

-Gently flush the thecal sac with saline and prep the desired area for the durotomy once the laminectomy is complete, and a sufficient area of T10-T12 has been removed.
+Gently flush the thecal sac with saline and prep the desired area for the durotomy once the laminectomy is complete, and a sufficient area of T10-T12 has been removed (Fig. 2K).

 NOTE: This procedure is specific for accessing the spinal segments (T10-T12), however these methods can be used to perform laminectomies at various segments along the spine.